Brodick Castle

 Brodick Castle is a castle situated outside the port of Brodick on the Isle of Arran, an island in the Firth of Clyde, Scotland.
 It was previously a seat of the Dukes of Hamilton, but is now owned by the National Trust for Scotland.
 The castle is a Category A listed building and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland.

 History

 Early and High Medieval

 A fortress has been on the site since at least the fifth century, when Gaelic invaders from Antrim expanded their kingdom of Dál Riata.

 By the tenth century Norse influence had grown, and Arran formed part of Sudreys or Súðreyjar, administered either from Dublin or Orkney (Nordreys or Norðreyjar) and nominally under the control of the King of Norway.
-This can be deduced by the number of Scandinavian place-names on the island including Brodick, or Breiðvík (Broad Bay).
+This can be deduced by the number of Scandinavian place-names on the island including Brodick, or Breiðvík (Broad Bay, also spelt variously Brethwic, Brathwik, Brethwik, Brathwic, Bradewik, and Braizay).
 The site is thought to have been a centre of relative importance, on account of its strategic position on the Firth of Clyde.